orhun/kermit/README.md

 • bind: `Send command to the terminal.`
 • bindx: `Send command to the terminal and execute.`
-• Key bindings must be uppercase if the action key is `ctrl-shift`.
-• Commands that contain "`~`" might have cause error when parsing the configuration file.

 Examples:
 ```
-bindx l~"ls -l"
 bindx f~"df -h"
 bind r~"rm -i "
 bind p~"ps aux | grep "